 In an increasingly digital and social networked world many faculty can miss professional opportunities by limiting their participation in traditional professional pathways.
 Often times faculty have elements of their professional work and identify in singular, often disconnected spaces (binders, folders, conference presentations, publications, etc.) that can often limit the richness and depth of one’s work.
 This initiative is designed to support faculty in moving to an online identity by owning their own domain.

 Digital pedagogy and scholarship takes a broader view of teaching, research and service than traditional means.
 A digital domain integrates the values of a faculty member with those of the discipline, department, institution though digital elements and reflective narrative explicitly addressing the integration of values beyond the local environment.
 Faculty involved in this initiative will be contributing to the evolving nature of digital pedagogy through scholarship.

-Domain of One’s Own: A University Faculty Initiative includes:
+Two Phase – Domain of One’s Own University-wide Faculty Initiative

-a) Successful completion of application (located on Call for Participation) by December 12, 2012 (11:55 pm).
+Apply for Consideration.
+Successful completion of application (located on Call for Participation) by December 12, 2013 (11:55 pm).
 Click here for application.

 I) Phase One: Cohort Workshops.
 All participants will receive a $500.00 stipend for:

 - Attending all six cohort weekly, one-hour workshops beginning the week of January 27th, 2014 and ending the week of March 10th, 2014.

 - Participation workshop conversations and completing assigned readings.

 - Developing a narrative that explores digital scholarship and the initiative goals.

 - Participating in virtual conversations about digital scholarship and the faculty initiative along with commenting on others’ virtual contributions.